Proportional Fairness in Obnoxious Facility Location

 In our paper, we also analyse the loss of efficiency, defined as the price of fairness, of implementing the proportional fairness axioms that we have proposed.
-There have been many recent results on the price of fairness in various social choice contexts.
-For instance, \citet{BBS20}, \citet{CKKK12} and \citet{BLMS21} find price of fairness bounds for axioms such as envy-freeness and equitability in fair division, \citet{BFT11a} look at the price of proportional fairness in resource allocation, and \citet{MPS20a} explore the areas of budget division and probabilistic social choice.
-There has also been work on price of fairness bounds for the facility location problem, such as when there is a lexicographic minimax objective \citep{BKJ14}. \citet{WaZh21} assume that facilities have preferences over subsets of agents, observing the concepts of fairness and efficiency from the facilities' perspectives.
+The price of fairness has been studied for some variations of the facility location problem, such as when there is a lexicographic minimax objective \citep{BKJ14}, or when facilities have preferences over subsets of agents, and the fairness is observed from the facilities' perspectives \citep{WaZh21}.
+Many recent results on price of fairness have also been found in various social choice contexts, such as fair division and probabilistic social choice \citep{BBS20,CKKK12,BLMS21,BFT11a}.

-As strategyproofness is impossible in our deterministic setting, we present results on the existence of pure Nash equilibria and the price of anarchy.
-Similar models where such results are proven include a variation of the Hotelling-Downs model where clients have limited attraction ranges \citep{FFO16}, and two-stage facility location games where both facilities and clients act strategically \citep{KLMS21}.
-In the classic facility location problem, \citet{ALLW21} characterize the pure Nash equilibria of strictly monotonic facility location mechanisms satisfying UFS and show that the resulting facility location (under the pure Nash equilibria) is also guaranteed to satisfy UFS.
+As strategyproofness is impossible in our deterministic setting, we present results on the existence of pure Nash equilibria, and the prices of anarchy and stability.
+Similar models where such results are proven include a variation of the Hotelling-Downs model \citep{FFO16}, and two-stage facility location games where both facilities and clients act strategically \citep{KLMS21}.
+In the classic facility location problem, \citet{ALLW21} characterize the pure Nash equilibria of strictly monotonic facility location mechanisms satisfying UFS and show that the resulting equilibrium facility location is also guaranteed to satisfy UFS.